-Private Wealth Management revised its list of execution venues for this asset class to add the following broker dealers to enable GS to improve the liquidity access provided to retail clients: Guy Butler, Atonline, ZKB.
+Private Wealth Management revised its list of execution venues for this asset class during 2022 to add the following broker dealers to enable GS to improve the liquidity access provided to retail clients: Guy Butler, Jane Street.
+Activity with Sberbank and VTB was suspended due to global sanctions impacting these entities.

-5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;
+Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;